 SOME PERSONAL SAFETY ADVICE FROM THE STATES OF JERSEY POLICE:

-The States of Jersey Police is committed to building trust and confidence throughout the entire community.
+The States of Jersey & Guernsey Police are committed to building trust and confidence throughout the entire community.
 We treat all reports or concerns of harassment, assault and any hate crime related incident seriously and endeavour to assess all of these with a view to investigating and providing support to those affected.

 Statute legislation may not yet be in place covering certain aspects, but we aim to learn, develop, educate and encourage equality across all members of Jersey’s community.